 If you live in the Netherlands and are looking for an affordable way to drive, you could consider a car sharing scheme called Greenwheels, a subsidiary of NS Dutch railways.

 This 'pay-as-you-go' plan works out cheaper than owning your own vehicle if you are a light user and drive only 2 or 3 days a month.
 Greenwheels charges a monthly fee and rentals are charged by the hour and per km.

-There are around 1,500 Greenwheels cars (Peugeots 107/207 Station plus Partner vans) at permanent parking spots in 90 Dutch towns and cities.
+There are around 1,700 Greenwheels cars at permanent parking spots in 100 Dutch towns and cities.
 If you walk around Amsterdam you will notice Greenwheels cars parked at various places all over the city.
-Greenwheels has also introduced 25 electric Peugeot iOn cars at 25 locations in the main cities.

 How To Join: As long as you are aged 24 or over, you can join Greenwheels.
-This can be done online at the Greenwheels website - note, it is Dutch language only.
-You can upload a copy of your passport and driving license and fill in your Dutch bank details as Greenwheels requires an initial (refundable) bond payment of €225.
+This can be done online at the Greenwheels.com website where you can upload a copy of your passport and driving license and also fill in your Dutch bank details.
+Greenwheels requires an initial (refundable) bond payment of €225.
 Within about 3 days you should receive your personal Greenwheels chip card.